-This little nation with it’s glittering chains of white coral islands halfway across the Indian Ocean, extraordinary sky-scapes and big smiles is about as far away from the madness of 21st century city life as you can get, whilst enjoying every luxury that a 5* resort can offer.
+This little nation with its glittering chains of white coral islands halfway across the Indian Ocean, extraordinary sky-scapes, and big smiles is about as far away from the madness of 21st-century city life as you can get, whilst enjoying every luxury that a 5 Star resort can offer.

 Having just spent three days being spoiled by a wonderful team of chefs, waiters, massage therapists, and all the staff who quietly go about their business of ensuring that nothing disturbs your sense of timeless calm, I can attest to the restorative effect of this bubble of paradise.

-This is an all villa resort.
-You can choose the classic over water situation with your own private terrace, over-water “hammock” and staircase to the waiting crystal-clear turquoise waters, a tree villa with exceptional views of the rolling surf, a beach villa with private pool or for those with family a two-bedroom villa.
-Whichever you choose, you get incredibly spacious accommodation, a wonderful bed, privacy and a fantastic view.
+This is an all-villa resort.
+You can choose the classic overwater situation with your own private terrace, over-water “hammock” and staircase to the waiting crystal-clear turquoise waters, a tree villa with exceptional views of the rolling surf, a beach villa with a private pool, or for those with family a two-bedroom villa.
+Whichever you choose, you get incredibly spacious accommodation, a wonderful bed, privacy, and a fantastic view.
 Oh, you also get one bike per person.

 You don’t have to use the bikes because you can be ferried around by golf cart at any time of day or night, but it is a very nice way to see all the beauties of this little pearl of an island (actually about 3 km end to end).
 The bikes also help to burn off some of the calories in that sumptuous breakfast at Jaavu.